Are you a man who hates the gym? I don’t blame you!

 This workout is a great way to strengthen your abs and improve your posture.
-It is also one of the best exercises to help you lose belly fat and are also known as hip flexor raises exercises.
+It is also one of the best exercises to help you lose belly fat and is also known as the hip flexor raises exercise.

 Start by lying down on the floor with your knees bent and feet flat on the floor.
 Then, lift your head and shoulders off the floor so that only your legs are touching the ground.
 Now raise your hips off the floor as high as possible without using any momentum or swinging.
 Hold for 1 second and then slowly lower yourself back down again until all parts of your body are touching the floor.